Step-by-Step Guide

 Wake Up

-After 1 hour, add 1 tablespoon of flour and stir well to combine.
+After 1 hour, add 1 tablespoon flour.

 Day2